 Musical talent is everywhere but opportunity isn’t: family finances and other obstacles too often get in the way.
 We're here to change this is two key ways.
 We:

 For over 20 years, we’ve supported talented young people from low income families, helping them to overcome financial and social barriers.
 Whatever the genre, whatever the style, our strategically targeted programmes help young musicians from across the UK to grow, flourish and fulfil their musical potential.
 We provide both direct, sustained support - beyond funding - for individual young musicians, as well as targeted interventions to improve the broader music education environment.

 Our annual Awards programme offers up to £100,000 in means-tested grants for individual young musicians each year, helping them grow and develop their musical potential.
-Applications are accepted from January to April each year.
+From 2021 applications will be accepted on a rolling basis with Awards made twice a year.